MESA Guidelines and Examples of Using IEEE 1815.2

 Variations of this function could include the DSO issuing a command for requiring a specific active power value or a minimum active power value to be exported at the PCC.
 The Generating Facilities could determine what active power levels to set the different DER units, or could have the ESS “follow” the PV systems to compensate for PV variations so that this requirement is still met at the PCC.

-Based on near-real-time power assessments, the DSO issues an Export Limit schedule or command, containing start day and time, duration, and export limit value in watts, to one or more Generating Facilities individually, on a feeder, or in a region.
+Based on near-real-time power assessments and perhaps the Spot Market, the DSO issues an Export Limit and/or an Import Limit schedule or command for the Reference Point of Applicability (RPA), containing start day and time, duration, and limit value in watts, to one or more DER units or to a DER or IBR plant or microgrid.
 Start day and time could be immediate or in the future.
-Once the command has expired or been canceled, the Generating Facilities return to their normal limits, including scheduled limits.
-The commanded export limit takes precedence over the scheduled export limit.
+Once the command has expired or been canceled, the DER units, plants, or microgrids return to their normal limits, including any previously scheduled limits.
+If both Export Limits and Import Limits are set, the limits form the complete range of export and import permitted at the RPA.

 Energy arbitrage is the shifting of energy production from lower price to higher priced times, and the corresponding shifting of energy use from higher price to lower priced times.